 - Related Entries

 (1) Qualia as phenomenal character.
 Consider your visual experience as you stare at a bright turquoise color patch in a paint store.
 There is something it is like for you subjectively to undergo that experience.
 What it is like to undergo the experience is very different from what it is like for you to experience a dull brown color patch.
-This difference is a difference in what is often called “phenomenal character.”
+This difference is a difference in what is often called ‘phenomenal character’.
 The phenomenal character of an experience is what it is like subjectively to undergo the experience.
 If you are told to focus your attention upon the phenomenal character of your experience, you will find that in doing so you are aware of certain qualities.
 These qualities — ones that are accessible to you when you introspect and that together make up the phenomenal character of the experience are sometimes called ‘qualia’.
+C.S.
+Peirce seems to have had something like this in mind when he introduced the term ‘quale’ into philosophy in 1866 (1866/1982, para 223).

 There are more restricted uses of the term ‘qualia’, however.

 (2) Qualia as properties of sense data.
 Consider a painting of a dalmatian.
 Viewers of the painting can apprehend not only its content (i.e., its representing a dalmatian) but also the colors, shapes, and spatial relations obtaining among the blobs of paint on the canvas.
 It has sometimes been supposed that being aware or conscious of a visual experience is like viewing an inner, non-physical picture or sense-datum.
-So, for example, on this conception, if I see a dalmatian, I am subject to a mental picture-like representation of a dalmatian (a sense-datum), introspection of which reveals to me both its content and its intrinsic, non-representationational features (counterparts to the visual features of the blobs of paint on the canvas).
+So, for example, on this conception, if I see a dalmatian, I am subject to a mental picture-like representation of a dalmatian (a sense-datum), introspection of which reveals to me both its content and its intrinsic, non-representational features (counterparts to the visual features of the blobs of paint on the canvas).
 These intrinsic, non-representational features have been taken by advocates of the sense-datum theory to be the sole determinants of what it is like for me to have the experience.
 In a second, more restricted sense of the term ‘qualia’, then, qualia are intrinsic, consciously accessible, non-representational features of sense-data and other non-physical phenomenal objects that are responsible for their phenomenal character.
-Historically, this is how the term ‘qualia’ was first used in philosophy.
-It was introduced in 1929 by C.I.
-Lewis in a discussion of the sense-datum theory.
+Historically, the term ‘qualia’ was first used in connection with the sense-datum theory by C.I.
+Lewis in 1929.
 As Lewis used the term, qualia were properties of sense-data themselves.

 (3) Qualia as intrinsic non-representational properties.
 There is another established sense of the term ‘qualia’, which is similar to the one just given but which does not demand of qualia advocates that they endorse the sense-datum theory.
 However sensory experiences are ultimately analyzed — whether, for example, they are taken to involve relations to sensory objects or they are identified with neural events or they are held to be physically irreducible events — many philosophers suppose that they have intrinsic, consciously accessible features that are non-representational and that are solely responsible for their phenomenal character.
 These features, whatever their ultimate nature, physical or non-physical, are often dubbed ‘qualia’.